etherex/etherex/etherex/WhitePaper.md

 ### API

-* __WARNING: Provisional API only, we are in the process of refactoring the API to offload more features to the interface__
+* Provisional API as more features are being moved to the interface.
 * The API is the format of the data field for the Ethereum transactions.
+* Subcurrency API is incomplete.
 * You only need an Ethereum client to use the API.

+## Trade API

 ### Add buy / sell trade
 ```